(Published April 2013, last updated March 2026)

 Rocamadour is the last stop on this walk and is located 127 kilometres (80 miles) from the starting point of Martel.

-If you are following my suggested itinerary for this eight-day walk, you’ll arrive in Rocamadour after eight days of walking.
+If you are following my suggested itinerary for this nine-day walk, you’ll arrive in Rocamadour after nine days of walking.
 This relaxed pace allows plenty of time to relax and enjoy the nine ‘most beautiful villages’ along the way – Martel, Turenne, Collonges-la-Rouge, Curemonte, Beaulieu-sur-Dordogne, Autoire, Loubressac and Carennac and to explore Château de Castelnau-Bretenoux.

 The Rodez—Figeac—Brive train line connects Rocamadour with Saint-Denis-près-Martel, Turenne, Figeac (located on the Chemin de Saint-Jacques), Rodez and Brive-la-Gaillarde.